electric-sql/electric/website/docs/guides/deployment.md

 You also often want to proxy requests to Electric through your API, or other proxy.
 For example, to implement [auth](./auth) and/or [caching](/docs/api/http#caching).
 In these cases, you'll also need to deploy your API and/or proxy layer in front of Electric.

 Note also that, when running Electric behind a CDN, you may want your proxy in front of the CDN.
 This is where primitives like [edge functions](/docs/integrations/supabase#sync-into-edge-function) and [edge workers](/docs/integrations/cloudflare#workers) can be very useful.

+### Securing data access

+By default, Electric exposes public access to the contents of your database.
+You generally don't want to expose the contents of your database, so you need to [lock down access](/docs/guides/security#secure-data-access) to the Electric HTTP API.

+See the [Security guide](/docs/guides/security) for information.

 ## 1. Running Postgres